Creating a Value Prop

 What is a value proposition?

-A Value Proposition (also known as a “Value Prop”) s a high-level promise of the value that you will deliver through your services or products to a prospect or client.
+A Value Proposition (also known as a “Value Prop”) is a high-level promise of the value that you will deliver through your services or products to a prospect or client.
 It is an efficient way of describing you and your services without being long-winded or focusing too much on closing a “sale”.

 The value proposition helps you answer that dreaded question at your next Thanksgiving dinner.